Dimar1510/cv-project/README.md

 - Set up your resume with personal details, received educations, relevant experience and key skills
 - Fill out the forms and the CV will be updated instantly
 - Print your finished CV or save it as PDF
+- Export your CV and import it to other devices

 ### **Built With**